 Serve with butter, balsamic vinegar, and fresh herbs!

-- To make just 1 or 2 onions at a time, use less olive oil and balsamic (1 tbsp each).
+To make just 1 or 2 onions at a time, use less olive oil and balsamic (1 tablespoon each).